QCIF-SustainableFutures/roboflow-training/README.md

 - **Module 5**: Model inference
 - **Module 6**: Roboflow 'workflows'

+A good dataset to practice with Roboflow is [here](https://universe.roboflow.com/vijay-vikas-mangena/ostrich_cocotodarknet).
+This dataset contains camera trap images of terrestrial animals.

 > Disclaimer: The content of this repository is for educational purposes only and QCIF Sustainable Futures has no affiliation with Roboflow.